In recent years, the rise of Mobile Virtual Network Operators (MVNOs) has led to an increase in affordable phone plans.

 Look through your previous cell phone bills and data usage to see how much data you need.
 Once you know your needs, you can pick the clear winner between Ting vs. Mint Mobile and save more money each year.

-Prepaid plans with no contracts are one of the most effective ways to slash your phone bill.
+Prepaid phone plans with no contracts are one of the most effective ways to slash your phone bill.
 With Ting and Mint Mobile, you can likely save money while still enjoying reliable coverage and 5G speed.

 Just remember to monitor your data usage.
 MVNOs help you save money, but your savings dwindle if you blow through your data and are constantly buying more.